Windows Server 2016 Licensing Guide

 This is Ohara from the Technical Sales Department

-This article describes the licensing system for server licenses for Windows Server 2016.
+This document describes the licensing structure for Windows Server 2016 server licenses.

 From "processor license" to "core license"

-This "processor license" refers to the number of "CPUs" (sockets) on the server.
+This "processor license" refers to the number of CPUs (sockets) in the server.

-Windows Server licenses were charged based on the number of CPUs installed on the server
+based on the number of CPUs installed in the server

 License charging rules